CS-6240-2023-Summer-1/project-classification-prediction-ensembles-in-memory-processing/README.md

 - AWS CLI (Tested with version 1.22.34)

 - Scala 2.12.17 (you can install this specific version with the Coursier CLI tool which also needs to be installed)
-- Spark 3.3.2 (without bundled Hadoop)

-After downloading the hadoop and spark installations, move them to an appropriate directory:
+After downloading the hadoop installations, move them to an appropriate directory:

 `mv hadoop-3.3.5 /usr/local/hadoop-3.3.5`